 Being the first one into the hold meant that they would suffer many deaths.
 Around the perimeter of the hold were two tiers of bunks for the POWs.
 The heat was so bad that men soon began to pass out.
 One survivor said, “The fist fights began when men began to pass out.
 We knew that only the front men in bay would be able to get enough air.”
 The POWs who were closer to the hold’s hatch used anything they could find to fan air toward those further away from it.
 Their evening meal was fish and rice.
 Very little water was given to them and those who did have water drank all of it.
-The only ventilation was the air blowing in through the open hatch, so the officers attempted have the men rotate so everyone got air.
+The only ventilation was the air blowing in through the open hatch, so the officers attempted to have the men rotate so everyone got air.
 Those nearer to the hatch used whatever they could find to fan air to the men further back in the hold.
-Not long after this men attacked and killed other men to drink their blood.
+Not long after these men attacked and killed other men to drink their blood.